Why Are We Moral? An LLM-based Agent Simulation Approach to Study Moral Evolution: Related Work

 Moral Foundations Theory identifies five moral dimensions: care/harm, loyalty/betrayal, authority/subversion, and sanctity/degradation~\citep{Haidt2007MFT}.
 The Theory of Dyadic Morality~\citep{Gray2012TDM} emphasizes harm as the root of morality, while Morality-as-Cooperation theory~\citep{Curry2019MAC} identifies seven cooperative behaviors as essential: helping kin, helping group members, reciprocating, being brave, deferring to superiors, dividing resources fairly, and respecting others' property.
 Other theories ground morality in distinctions between rules and conventions~\citep{Turiel1983MDT}, social-relational models~\citep{Fiske1992RMT, Rai2011RRT}, specific moral emotions~\citep{Rozin1999CAD}, or an ethic of care~\citep{Gilligan1982EOC}.

 While existing theories offer rich descriptions of morality's central traits, our initial investigation desires a framework that organizes these traits into scalable ``levels'' for a more systematic analysis.
-This led us to The Expanding Circle Theory~\citep{singer1981expanding} provides an ideal structure for this purpose.
+The Expanding Circle Theory~\citep{singer1981expanding} provides an ideal structure for this purpose.
 Its concept of a ``circle of concern'' that expands from the self, to kin, and finally to society offers a clear, tiered structure for defining an agent's moral level.
-Furthermore, this progression provides a natural way to integrate key concepts from other theories: care and loyalty are paramount within the kin circle, while fairness and reciprocity are essential for the stability of the broader group circle.
-The cross-cultural relevance of this concentric model is highlighted by its deep resonance with philosophical traditions like Confucianism \citep{fei1992from}, which also defines morality through the proper ordering of relational duties.
+Furthermore, this progression provides a natural way to integrate key concepts of other theories: care and loyalty are paramount within the kin circle, while fairness and reciprocity are essential for the stability of the broader group circle.
+This concentric model has cross-cultural relevance due to its deep resonance with philosophical traditions like Confucianism~\citep{fei1992from}, which also defines morality through the proper ordering of relational duties.
 Given its implementable structure and integrative power, we adopt the Expanding Circle as the primary theoretical foundation for our simulation.

 \paragraph{LLM-Based Agent Simulation}